The best Crispy Asian Brussels Sprouts that are sweet, spicy, savory and oh so addicting! These restaurant-quality sprouts are simply amazing.

 4. Drain and spread Brussels out on a paper towel to dry while the oven is preheating.

-5. Cover a large rimmed baking sheet with foil (makes cleaning it easier later on) and spread the brussels out on the pan.
+5. Cover a large rimmed baking sheet with foil (makes cleaning it easier later on) and spread the brussels out in a single layer on the pan.

 6. Generously drizzle the brussels with the oil and sprinkle with kosher salt.
 Stir with your hands to ensure brussels are all well-oiled and salted.